Frequently asked questions

-The parents of each student diagnosed with anaphylaxis should provide the school with an ASCIA action plan for anaphylaxis signed by the doctor for that student and an adrenaline autoinjector.
+The parents of each student diagnosed with anaphylaxis should provide the school with an ASCIA Action Plan for Anaphylaxis (RED) signed by the treating practitioner for that student and an adrenaline autoinjector.
 The ASCIA Action Plan provided must be a full colour copy and align with the adrenaline autoinjector prescribed to the student.

 The adrenaline autoinjector and the ASCIA Action Plan should be kept together in an accessible place in the school.

-If an adrenaline autoinjector is administered, it is important to note the time of administration because if there is no change in the student's condition after 5 minutes or he or she gets worse (i.e. there is no response) a second adrenaline autoinjector, if available, should be administered to the student.
+If an adrenaline autoinjector is administered, it is important to note the time of administration because if there is no change in the student's condition after 5 minutes or the student’s condition gets worse (i.e. there is no response) a second adrenaline autoinjector, if available, should be administered to the student.

 Information about the time that a student has been administered an adrenaline autoinjector should be provided to ambulance personnel when they arrive at the school.

 Schools are reminded that the NSW Ambulance Cover assists schools by meeting the cost of ambulance accounts for students where an ambulance is called for a student illness or injury while at a NSW government school or a school related activity.
-For further information refer to the Health and Safety frequently asked questions.
+For further information refer to the Health and Safety, Ambulance Cover.

 How often should a student’s ASCIA Action Plan be updated?